-VLC is a very popular and decent media player which is easy to use.
+VLC is a very popular and solid media player which is easy to use.
 It has a playlist function which can be managed with ease and a media library database.
 It's highly configurable and it's interface can be customized with skins..
 VLC runs on just about anything, there is a Windows, MacOS, iOS, Tizen and Android version and several other versions in addition to the Linux version.
 The developers have been aiming for "world domination" since it's inception.

 VLC will play the vast majority of video files you throw at it perfectly.
 It does have problems playing older slightly broken files, there are the rare cases where mpv manages to play something and vlc just fails.
 Sometimes, the vice versa is true.
 Both choices are fine in the vast majority of cases.

 VLC has a modular design with separate plugins for file formats, codecs, audio and video filters and so on.
 The practical benefit is that VLC supports a wide range of formats as well as different native audio and video output methods depending on what system it is running on.